PolMrt/next-auth-dynamodb-adapter/README.md

 # DynamoDB next-auth

-This project is currently **work in progress**.
-I'm trying to add DynamoDB as a Next-Auth database adapter.
+This project is here to test my pr for a [next-auth dynamodb adapter](https://github.com/nextauthjs/adapters/pull/44).

 I've gone with a single table design.
 This project is an application of what I'm currently learning with [Alex DeBrie's book](https://www.dynamodbbook.com/).
 If you to learn more about DynamoDB you definitely should take a look at it !